-If you’re struggling with diet motivation, or discipline, here’s five things you can do to make losing weight a little easier.
+If you’re struggling with diet motivation, or discipline, here’s five ways you can improve motivation while dieting and avoid ruining your diet goals.

 Set Specific Goals

 When your goals are more defined, you’re more likely to follow through and succeed.
 It’s often just a different way to phrase the same goal that helps your mind interpret your intentions.
 The more clear the finish line, the easier it is for your mind to stay motivated.

 Good Goal: I want to lose two inches off my waist, in three months.

 Bad Goal: I want to lose some weight.

 Related: How to lose 20 pounds in two months